 In April, folk singer Joan Baez–who helped catalyze the ascension of Bob Dylan and spark an American Roots revival in the 1960s–was inducted into the Rock and Roll Hall of Fame.
 In her acceptance speech, she made a heartfelt plea for social justice.
 It was a fitting moment for a woman who prioritized activism throughout her storied career.

 In addition to her participation in the Civil Rights movement, anti-war protests, and international human rights work, Baez has vocalized her support for LGBT equality.
-In the 1970s, she performed at concerts organized in opposition to anti-gay legislation in California and marched to mourn the assassination of Harvey Milk, the openly gay mayor of San Francisco.
+In the 1970s, she performed at concerts organized in opposition to anti-gay legislation in California and marched to mourn the assassination of Harvey Milk, who was one of the first openly gay officials when he was elected to San Francisco’s Board of Supervisors.

 Billie Jean King